balance-io/balance-open/.github/ISSUE_TEMPLATE.md

-**Which version of Balance Open is affected by this issue?
-Did this work in previous versions of Balance Open?**
+**Which version of Balance is affected by this issue?
+Did this work in previous versions of Balance?**